Compliance18 Juni, 2025

 A coffee distributor roasts and grinds coffee for resale to a number of local convenience stores.
 The stores brew and sell the coffee by the cup.
 The people who buy and drink the coffee are the end-users of the product.
 But the convenience stores are the target market for the distributor's product.
 The sales plan must address how to reach them, as intermediaries between the producer and the end-user.

 Sales plans are based on the particular mix of goods and services that you plan to offer and on the way you intend to reach potential customers.
-If you are going to have a sales force of some kind, be sure you know what you will expect them to do.
+If you are going to have a customer acquisition team of some kind, be sure you know what you will expect each team member to do.
 When making hiring decisions, do your best to find people who can do what you want.
 If you will be the entire sales force, try to quantify the activities and time involved.

 For example, a remodeling contractor won't spend all of the time actually working on houses.
 In addition to back-office tasks, the contractor will also spend time meeting with potential customers, discussing the job, preparing and submitting bids or estimates, etc. These are vital sales activities and are essential to keeping work lined up.